 You can discuss nuisance pet and animals issues our friendly Customer Service team on 5320 5500 or firstname.lastname@example.org.

 The Department of Environment, Land, Water and Planning (DELWP) looks after wildlife in Victoria.
 Find contact information for DELWP here if you have found sick, injured or orphaned wildlife.

 Registering a domestic animal business

 Under current legislation, all domestic animal businesses must be registered with the City of Ballarat.
-Domestic animal businesses include: animal pounds operated by Council or a Council contractor breeding businesses (cats and/or dogs) training for dogs and cats pet shops animal (welfare) shelters dog/cat rearing/breeding premises.
+Domestic animal businesses include: animal pounds operated by the City of Ballarat or a City of Ballarat contractor breeding businesses (cats and/or dogs) training for dogs and cats pet shops animal (welfare) shelters dog/cat rearing/breeding premises.

 Pests are non-native animals and insects that can affect your property, and enjoyment of our city.

 The City of Ballarat is calling for government support to build a new Animal Shelter.
 As one of our broader government advocacy projects, a purpose-built shelter will boost animal welfare.